hjwebb/ILLiad_DOI_PMID_Resolver_with_Libkey/README.md

 Put .js file on webpage server in the folder called “js”

 ## Article Request html page
-1. Add the call to the javascript file in the head section
+1. Add the code to call the javascript file in the head section
 2. Edit DOI and PMID fields
-3. Add LibKey or OpenAccess button links
+3. Add LibKey or OpenAccess button link sections

 ## CSS File
 This file only needs to be updated to match your local look and feel or adjust to match the examples in the powerpoint and images in this repository.
-In particular, the html file includes a tooltip not found in the default webpages.
+In particular, the 'attached' articlerequest.html file includes a tooltip not found in the default webpages.